dougeby/IntuneDocs/InTuneDocs/DeployUse/windows-10-policy-settings-in-microsoft-intune.md

 # Intune policy settings for Windows 10 devices in Microsoft Intune

-This topic contains information to help you to understand the Intune settings you can use to manage Windows 10 devices.
+This topic contains information to help you to understand the Intune policy settings you can use to manage Windows 10 devices.
 Read this topic alongside the procedures in [Manage settings and features on your-devices with Microsoft Intune policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies) to configure built-in and custom settings for enrolled Windows 10 desktop, and Windows 10 Mobile devices.
 You cannot use these policies with PCs that run the [Intune PC client software](/intune/get-started/windows-pc-management-capabilities-in-microsoft-intune).

 You can choose from two policy types: